ColinWu0403/ECG_AFIB/README.md

 ### Random Forest Classifier

-Used RandomForestClassifier from `sci-kit learn` to classify an ECG signal on a 5-second interval as Normal or AFIB.
+Used RandomForestClassifier from `sci-kit learn` to classify an ECG signal on a 10-second interval as Normal or AFIB.

 ### LSTM

-Used `TensorFlow` to create a 3-layer LSTM (RNN) model to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used `TensorFlow` to create a 3-layer LSTM (RNN) model to classify ECG signals on 10-second intervals as Normal or AFIB.

 ### CNN

-Used `TensorFlow` to create a 3-layer CNN model to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used `TensorFlow` to create a 3-layer CNN model to classify ECG signals on 10-second intervals as Normal or AFIB.

 ### SVM

-Used SVC from `sci-kit learn` to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used SVC from `sci-kit learn` to classify ECG signals on 10-second time intervals as Normal or AFIB.

 ### Gradient Boost

-Used `xgboost` to create a Gradient Boosting model to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used `xgboost` to create a Gradient Boosting model to classify ECG signals on 10-second intervals as Normal or AFIB.

 ### Resnet

-Used `TensorFlow` to create a Resnet model with 1 Convolutional layer and 2 Residual blocks to classify ECG signals on 5-second time intervals as Normal or AFIB.
+Used `TensorFlow` to create a Resnet model with 1 Convolutional layer and 2 Residual blocks to classify ECG signals on 10-second intervals as Normal or AFIB.

 ## Citations